SLAM for Visually Impaired People: a Survey: Result

-Figure \ref{fig:SLAM_over_time} provides insight into the use of various SLAM techniques for visually impaired navigation from 2017 to the date this SLR was conducted (July 2023).
-This figure illustrates that VSLAM has been consistently used across all years.
+Figure \ref{SLAM_over_time} provides insight into the use of various localization and mapping techniques for visually impaired navigation from 2017 to the date when SLR was conducted (July 2023).
+This figure illustrates that visual techniques has consistently been used across all years.
 Although many other techniques also operate based on visual data, we mentioned each of these techniques, as indicated in the referenced studies.

-The utilization of semantic SLAM and Cartographer SLAM in 2023 signifies a recent trend towards leveraging advanced spatial understanding and mapping capabilities for visually impaired navigation.
+The utilization of semantic SLAM and Cartographer SLAM signifies a recent trend towards leveraging advanced spatial understanding and mapping capabilities for visually impaired navigation.
 Semantic SLAM incorporates higher-level scene interpretation and enhances users’ contextual awareness.
-On the other hand, Cartographer SLAM provides SLAM in 2D and 3D across various platforms and sensor configurations, offering innovative solutions to tackle the diverse challenges associated with VIB navigation.
+On the other hand, Cartographer SLAM provides SLAM in 2D and 3D across various platforms and sensor configurations, offering innovative solutions to tackle the diverse challenges associated with BVI navigation.

 ORB-SLAM algorithms, including ORB-SLAM (published in 2015), ORB-SLAM2 (published in 2017), and ORB-SLAM3 (published in 2021), have gained popularity because of their robustness and performance.
 This can be attributed to its efficient feature extraction and matching techniques, making it well suited for real-time navigation applications.